rgolder1/aztec/README.md

 SOAP Controller with Spring Web Services.
 The service is a Map for create/get/update/remove.
 Includes SoapUI project for testing.

 Open SoapUI and import project src/tests/resources/soapdemo-soapui-project.xml.
-On command line deploy war with mvn tomcat:run, and run SoapUI test cases.
+On command line deploy war with mvn tomcat:run, and run SoapUI test cases within SoapUI.
+Alternatively run mvn clean install, which will run the SoapUI tests as part of the integration-test phase using the maven tomcat and SoapUI plugins.